 Heart attack symptoms in women are sometimes hard to spot.
-Here is why heart disease is often missed in women — and how women can help.
+Here is why heart disease is often missed in women — and what you can do about it.

 Heart disease is the number one killer of women in the United States.
 As many women as men die from it each year.
-Yet it’s still often thought of as a man’s disease — and signs of it can be overlooked by both women and their doctors.
+Yet it’s still often thought of as a man’s disease — and both women and their doctors can overlook the signs.

-That’s because researchers have only begun to gather information about what heart disease looks like in women during the past decade, says Martha Gulati, MD, an associate professor of medicine in cardiology and public health at The Ohio State University.
-Gulati is an expert in women’s heart health and the co-author of a 2013 review of best practices for heart disease treatment in women.
+That’s because researchers have just begun to gather information about what heart disease looks like in women during the past decade, says Martha Gulati, MD, president-elect of the American Society for Preventive Cardiology.

 Heart attack symptoms in women

 In 2006, the Women’s Ischemia Syndrome Evaluation (WISE) study reported findings that surprised many doctors: Women with heart disease did not show the common pattern observed in men, in which arteries become blocked by plaque made of cholesterol.

 Instead, in women, plaque frequently builds up evenly around the arteries, narrowing the blood vessels yet not blocking them.
 Women may experience the symptoms of ischemia, including chest pain during exertion, but “pass” gold-standard tests for heart disease, like an angiogram, which looks at the condition of arteries.

 As a result, Gulati says, women often undergo repeated testing without receiving a diagnosis — never mind relief from their symptoms.
 It’s a big public health issue, she says.

 The WISE study estimated that women with heart disease are tested to the tune of $750,000 over their lifetime.
 Those with obstructed heart vessels, by comparison — often men — cost just over $1 million across a lifetime, usually because they’re receiving stents or coronary bypass surgery to alleviate blockages.